-If the file connector associated with this file description entry is an external file connector, all file description entries in the run unit which are associated with this file connector must have:
+If the file connector associated with this file description entry is an external file connector, all file description entries in the run unit that are associated with this file connector must have:

-- A LINAGE clause, if any file description entry has a LINAGE clause. - The same corresponding values for integer-7, integer-8, integer-9 and integer-10, if specified. - 3.
-The same corresponding external data items referenced by data-name-4, data-name-5, data-name-6 and data-name-7.
+- 1. A LINAGE clause, if any file description entry has a LINAGE clause. - 2.
+The same corresponding values for integer-7, integer-8, integer-9, and integer-10, if specified. - 3.
+The same corresponding external data items referenced by data-name-4, data-name-5, data-name-6, and data-name-7.

-Figure 4-1 and Figure 4-2 illustrate the logical page layout for the LINAGE clause.
+Figure 2 shows the logical page layout for a general LINAGE clause.

-Figure 4-1: General LINAGE Clause
+Figure 2: Logical Page Layout for General LINAGE Clause